shrysr/hugo-sr/content/post/website-setup-apr-2020.md

 3. Once satisfied, the changes are consolidated in useful commits and pushed to the github repo.
 It makes no difference whether the repo is on github or any other git system.
-4. A cron job is setup on the VPS, as _root_ to call a script.
+4. A cron job is setup on the VPS, to call a script.
 The script starts the hugo process with an additional _watch_ flag in the background.
 Next it pulls in the git changes and the watch process will deploy the website to the location set up being served via the Apache configuration.
-    1. The reason a root job is required is that the directory exposed to the internet is owned by _root_ .
+    1. It is generally neither recommended nor required for the user files being served by Apache to be owned by root.
+Instead, the files can be owned by the user (who can have a login account if needed), and the document root can be owned by a user that is still not necessarily root.
-    2. The git pull using _root_ has to be specified as to be run under the specified user unless one is willing to install necessary SSH keys for the root as well.
+    2. Note that using an entirely different user may mean installing the necessary SSH keys for that user as well to be able to pull in via git.
+Technically, if this is a production server, the HTTPS based pulling is sufficient.
+However, this being a personal server, there are some rare occasions when I want to work directly on the headless server.
-    3. The cron job actually calls a script every 10 minutes, because it is easier to edit a script.
+    3. The cron job actually calls a script every 10 minutes, because it is easier to edit a script than write a verbose command in cron.
     4. The trick of exiting a background process started by the script is to use a _trap_ as described in [A Script to Start (and Stop!)
         Background Processes in Bash](https://spin.atomicobject.com/2017/08/24/start-stop-bash-background-process/,).